What a performance!! Intel RealSense LiDAR Camera L515

 Today is Sunday.
 Vancouver is sunny.
 It’s been quite a while that I haven’t written anything.
 It took me a couple of weeks to have my tax reported finally.
 Hmmm… Anyway, finally, I’ve got some time to talk about Supercomputer:

-- a cluster of 4 Raspberry
+- a cluster of 4 Raspberry Pis.
+In my case:

 - 1 Raspberry Pi 4 Model B Rev 1.4 8GB, installed with Pi4 64-bit raspbian kernel